-We present results for four different subsets of our sample: (1) the full sample without removal of any cluster; (2) the sample excluding any cluster with a point source detected at >4 σ in any SPT observing band within a 4 arcmin radius of the X-ray cluster (see Table 2), hereafter SPT-NPS sample; (3) the SPT-NPS clusters with redshift larger than 0.3, hereafter SPT-NPS(z > 0.3), which is the best match to the selection of the SPT-SZ high-mass sample in B13, and (4) the sample without any Sydney University Molonglo Sky Survey (SUMSS; Bock, Large & Sadler 1999; Mauch et al. 2003) point sources in 4 arcmin radius.
+We present results for four different subsets of our sample: 1) the full sample without removal of any cluster; 2) the sample excluding any cluster with a point source detected at $>4\,\sigma$ in any SPT observing band within a 4 arcmin radius of the X-ray cluster (see Table B1), hereafter SPT-NPS sample; 3) the SPT-NPS clusters with redshift larger than 0.3, hereafter SPT-NPS(z>0.3), which is the best match to the selection of the SPT-SZ high mass sample in B13 and 4) the sample without any Sydney University Molonglo Sky Survey (SUMSS, Bock et al. 1999; Mauch et al. 2003) point sources in 4 arcmin radius.
 We discuss further the astrophysical nature and impact of point sources in Section 4.6.

-In Fig. 4, we illustrate the ζ -mass relation obtained by plotting the observed ξ_X versus the expected $\langle \zeta(L_X, z) \rangle$, estimated using equation (13).
-Here we use the best-fitting scaling relation from the SPT-NPS (black points only).
-Note that the typical bias correction on the mass is about 10 per cent at the high-mass end.
+In Fig. 4, we illustrate the $\zeta$ -mass relation obtained by plotting the observed $\xi_X$ versus the expected $\langle \zeta(L_X,z) \rangle$ , estimated using Equation (13).
+Here we use the best fit scaling relation from the SPT-NPS (black points only).
+Note that the typical bias correction on the mass is about 10 percent at the high mass end.